siravich-khongrod/version-ctrl-workshop/contributor.md

-some content committed on PC via web
+some content committed on PC via web, some folky text